myunghun0721/DailyForge/README.md

 8. Next, run npm run build to create the dist folder.
 This command includes the --watch flag.
 This flag will rebuild the dist folder whenever you change your code, keeping the production version up to date.

 ## Avatar
-* Logged-in users can create, view, edit, and delete their avatars.
+* Logged-in users can create, view, edit, and delete their avatar.
-* Logged-out users can view avatars.

 ## Daily
-* Logged-in users can create, view, edit and delete their daily.
+* Logged-in users can create, view, edit and delete their dailies.

 ## Party
 * Logged-in users can create, view, edit, and delete party